Package Leaflet: Information for the User

 Ozenoxacin

-Ozanex contains the active ingredient ozenoxacin, which belongs to the group of dermatological antibiotics.
+Ozanex contains the active ingredient ozenoxacin, which belongs to the group of antibiotics for dermatological use.

-Ozanex is used to treat a bacterial infection that affects small areas of the skin in adults, adolescents, children, and infants six months of age and older.
-The infection is called non-bullous impetigo, which begins with small blisters and gradually develops a crust that covers the infected area.
+Ozanex is used to treat a bacterial infection that affects small areas of the skin in adults, adolescents, children, and infants over six months of age.
+The infection is called non-bullous impetigo, which starts with small blisters and gradually forms a crust that covers the infected area.

 Do not use Ozanex: